|

 Palm Sunday.

-- PAMPHILOS:
+- PALU:

-"Friend of all."
 Ancient Greek name composed of the elements pan

-"all" and philos "friend."
+"all" and philos "friend," hence "friend of

-- PAN:
+- PAMPHILUS:

-Greek myth name of a god of shepherds and flocks, who had the horns,
+"herdsman."
+In mythology, this is the name of a god of shepherds and flocks, who had the horns,

-hindquarters and legs of a goat, derived from the word pa-on, meaning
+hindquarters and legs of a goat.

-- PANAGIOTAKIS:
+- PANAGIOTAKIS

-Pet form of Greek Panagiotis, meaning
+(Παναγιωτάκης): Pet form of Greek Panagiotis, meaning

 "all-holy."

-- PANAGIOTIS:
+- PANAGIOTIS

-"All-holy."
 Greek name composed of the elements pan

-"all" and hagios "holy."
+"all" and hagios "holy," hence

 - PANAYIOTIS:

-Variant of Greek Panagiotis, meaning
+Variant spelling of Greek Panagiotis, meaning

 "all-holy."